Brad Armstrong (director)

 Brad Armstrong (born Rod Hopkins; September 23, 1965) is a Canadian pornographic actor, director, producer and screenwriter.
 He is currently under contract with Wicked Pictures.
 He has been known as one of the most popular leading men in the sex industry, as well as "The King of Porn" and "The Spielberg of Skin Directors".

 Among the films he has directed is Octomom Home Alone (2012).

 Early life

-Armstrong attended college for commercial art and advertising.
+Armstrong was born Rod Hopkins on September 23, 1965 in Toronto, Ontario, Canada and attended college for commercial art and advertising.

 Career

 Armstrong worked as a male stripper in Canada for 10 years.
 He began dancing at age 17 by borrowing a friend's ID.
 He was introduced to the porn industry by pornographic actress Erica Boyer.
 His first scene was a sixway with Erica Boyer, Randy Spears, Eric Price, and two other women for the film Bimbo Bowlers From Boston.

 He also had an acting role in Don McKellar's 1992 short film Blue.